mikeybyker/angular-lastfm/README.md

 ### MusicBrainz Identifier

 If a [MusicBrainz Identifier](https://musicbrainz.org/doc/MusicBrainz_Identifier) (mbid) is accepted by a method, the other parameters are not required.
+An mbid always takes precedence over other parameters.

 ```javascript
 // e.g.